 Erythronium californicum known as California Fawn Lily grows in openings in woods and on slopes.
 The first photo shows one blooming in March 2005 and growing with Scoliopus bigelovii, Oxalis oregana, and Maianthemum racemosum on a wet mostly shady bank.
 The second taken April 2006 shows a number of them growing along Skaggs Springs Road in Sonoma County.
 The last three were taken April 2011 along the same road with companions Trillium ovatum, Scoliopus bigelovii, and Prosartes smithii, syn.
 Disporum smithii shown in photo #3.

 Goodyera oblongifolia is commonly called the Rattlesnake Orchid or Rattlesnake Plantain because of its leaves.
 It is found in shady woods in the Pacific states and blooms late summer into fall.
-The first two photos were taken at Stillwater Cove where one was in bloom.
-The third was taken on The Sea Ranch.
-Photos by Bob Rutemoeller.
+The first two photos were taken at Stillwater Cove by Bob Rutemoeller.
+The last two were taken on The Sea Ranch by Bob Rutemoeller and Mary Sue Ittner.

 Iris purdyi is found in the coastal forests of the north Coast ranges.
 It has narrow leaves and pale yellow flowers, often tinted purple or veined with purple or brown.
 The first two photographed by Bob Rutemoeller growing wild along the road in Northern California and the third taken in April 2006 by Mary Sue Ittner.

 Kniphofia uvaria is native to South Africa, but you see it naturalized in a number of places near the ocean.
 Photos taken by Bob Rutemoeller at Salt Point State Park, January 2009.